Skip to main content

 Methodology & limitations

 Data source.Every figure in this report is derived from Lurk’s production follow-graph.
 Monthly follow / unfollow counts come from aggregate queries over the follow_edges store, counting edges whose state changed to a confirmed active (a new follow) or removed (an unfollow) within June 2026.
-Following-count percentiles come from aggregate queries over 115,092 observed Instagram profiles; the network totals come from the same get_follow_index aggregation the public Follow Index publishes.
+Following-count percentiles come from aggregate queries over a large sample of observed Instagram profiles; the network totals come from the same get_follow_index aggregation the public Follow Index publishes.

 Cite this report